For situations that are not covered by this guide, or for further examples, please check New Hart’s Rules: The Oxford Style Guide (Waddingham, 2014).

 - References to illustrations and tables: (Kendrick 1995: 55, illus 23)

 - Personal communication, such as private letters, emails, phone conversations and similar sources should be indicated using the abbreviation pers comm.
-Please do not include personal communication sources on the list of references: (Blankshein, pers comm).
+These sources should not be included on the list of references but rather in the Acknowledgments section, if required: (Blankshein, pers comm).

 Papers with three or more authors should follow in chronological order.
 These papers should be cited in the text as ‘Smith et al’, but all authors should be listed in the references.